nalbert9/OSM_Route_Planner/README.md

 ## Instructions

 Both the code to parse the OSM data and the data structures which are used to store the data in our program have already been written in the 2D Graphics Library, [IO2D OpenStreetMap example](https://github.com/cpp-io2d/P0267_RefImpl/tree/master/P0267_RefImpl/Samples/maps).
+Click on the link to have an ovewiew of the [OSM route planner code structure](https://github.com/nalbert9/OSM_Route_Planner/blob/master/Assets/OSM_Route_Planner_Structure.png).

 ### Cloning